xinming-Feng/casa0018/Assessment/Projects/Final Project/README.md

 Overall, the project shows strong potential for practical smart home use, with room for improvement in data and feature design.

 # files meaning
+camera.py :Adjust the picture taken by the phone to the camera parameters of the Raspberry PI.

+ei-window_final-classifier-tensorflow-lite-float32-model.3.lite : The best trained model

+extend.py : Data augmentation script

+script.py : Run script on Raspberry PI